This Medellin nightlife article was originally written on December 24, 2014, but I update it regularly. The latest update was January 2019.

 Nowadays, Tuesday nights are gym night.
 It’s funny but I’ve actually taken girls to the gym.
 I get 5 free passes a month, and since the gym is only 2 block from my house it’s cool to go back to my place, make food, drink wine, and watch a movie.

-My weeknights are usually mellow.
+My Wednesdays are usually mellow.
 Wednesdays are slow around the city.
 So for me, Wednesday night is basketball night in Medellin.
 I started a pickup basketball group on Faceboook called Medellin Basketball Association, which now has over 1,000 members.
-We play every Wednesday at 5pm.
+We play every Wednesday at 4pm.

 When I do have a date on Wednesday night I like to take her to the movies.
 I usually go to the movie theater in Premium Plaza, called Royal Films.
 I like that movie theater because it is close to where I live, and it is 2 for 1 on Wednesdays, also there are a couple bars near the movie theater on the 3rd floor, so it’s cool to get a couple cocktails while waiting for the movie.

-UPDATE – On Wednesdays, it’s really fun to go dancing Free on Calle 10A.
+UPDATE – On Wednesdays, it’s really fun to go to DanceFree.
 They do free Salsa and sometimes Bachata lessons.
 I’ve gone several times…and although the ratio of women to men is low sometimes, it’s still fun because I like to dance and I like to learn.
-This is one of the newest/hottest places for salsa and bachata dancing in Medellin, here’s their website: http://www.dancefree.com.co/.
+This is a great place for salsa and bachata dancing in Medellin, here’s their website: http://www.dancefree.com.co/.

 Thursday – Ladies Night & Open Bar